joergjo/BookLibrary-NetCore/README.md

 $ docker-compose -f docker-compose.yml -f docker-compose.override.windows.yml up
 </code> (on Windows)

-Launch your browser and load `http://localhost:5000` if you are running a Linux container.
+Launch your web browser and load `http://localhost:5000` if you are running a Linux container.
 If you are running a Windows container, you will need to use your machine's IP address on the `DockerNAT` virtual Ethernet adapter instead of `localhost`.
 You can get this by running `ipconfig` (it's usually `10.0.75.1`).

 ### [Kubernetes](https://kubernetes.io/)
 You will need to have [kubectl](https://github.com/kubernetes/kubernetes/releases) installed locally in order to deploy this app.
 Open a command line or shell window (i.e. PowerShell, Console, Bash etc.) and run the following commands: